-FACILITATOR TIP: The CLASS RULES chart should be very simple and written in big letters.
-The chart should be posted during each lesson where the youth can see it.
+FACILITATOR TIP: The CLASS RULES chart should be very simple and should be posted during each lesson where the youth can see it.
 You can refer to the rules briefly when needed to remind students of a particular point.
 Take the chart home with you each day if you don't have a safe place to leave it.